josephjohnjj/ttg/examples/uts/WORKFLOW.md

 ### DAG Definition
 The DAG consists of a set of nodes and the edges between them.
-In TTG we define, the types edges and the types of tasks (task class) used.
+In TTG we define, the types of edges and the types of tasks (task class) used.

 #### Edge definition

-Edge in TTG an edge carries both key of the task it is intended for and the input data for.
-So when defining an edge we pass the type of the key and the type of data as template argments [1] and the name of the edge as the constructor argument [2].
+Edge in TTG an edge carries both key of the task it is intended for and the input data for the same task.
+So when defining an edge we pass the type of the key and the type of data as template arguments [1] and the name of the edge as the constructor argument [2].

 ```
 ttg::Edge<Key, BlockMatrix<double>> potrf_trsm("potrf_trsm")